benhumphreys/monkey-rust/README.md

 # Monkey - Rust

-An interpreter for the Monkey language as described by Thorsten Ball in his excellent "Writing an interpreter in Go" book.
+An interpreter for the Monkey language as described by Thorsten Ball in his excellent "Writing a compiler in Go" book.

+This originally started as a Rust implementation of the Monkey language as described in the boot "Writing an interpreter in Go", and the tag v1.0 contains the implementation at the conclusion of that book.

 # Motivation